thekalinga/books-raw/repo/the-peoples-verdict/08-relief-and-rehabilitation-meas.md

 Instantaneous relief was granted to help hospitalised victims at the rate of Rs.
-250/per person and this amount would not be enough for expenditure on first-aid.
+250 per person and this amount would not be enough for expenditure on first-aid.
 A large number of witnesses stated that for all the losses suffered by them, they received only Rs.
-250/and nothing else.
+250 and nothing else.
 As compared to the apathy of the official agencies, in several localities, people on their own or with the help of various organisations, succeeded in staving off trouble, as well as